kenneth-lau/line-bot-sdk-java/README.md

 You can use `LineMessagingServiceBuilder` to configure a proxy server.
 It accepts your own OkHttpBuilder instance.

 Note: You don't need to use an add-on like Fixie to have static IP addresses for proxy servers.
-You can make API calls even if you don't enter IP addresses on the the server IP whitelist.
+You can make API calls without entering IP addresses on the server IP whitelist.

 ## LICENSE